-But when I had to make my own cucumber vodka for another cocktail idea, I knew it was a perfect time!
-If you love easy vodka recipes, you’ll love this simple drink.
+It was ever so slightly sweet but totally drinkable.
+When I had to make my own cucumber vodka for another cocktail idea, I knew it was a perfect time to learn to make it at home.

 How to Make A Cucumber Gimlet